Brian Scully

 Brian Scully (born August 10, 1953 in West Springfield, Massachusetts) is an American television writer and producer.

 Scully initially worked as a TV salesman before eventually getting a job writing on Out of This World.
 After the show was canceled, Scully was unemployed for over a year but a residual payment of $20,000 for Out of This World reruns helped pay his health insurance costs after his wife gave birth to their premature child.
 He has written episodes for The Simpsons (such as "Lost Our Lisa") and Complete Savages.
 He has produced The Drew Carey Show and The Pitts.
-He is the older brother of long-time The Simpsons writer and showrunner Mike Scully, and has a second brother called Neil.
+He is the older brother of long-time The Simpsons writer and showrunner Mike Scully, and has a brother, Neil, whose resume includes hockey writing for local newspapers and team magazines.
 He currently works on Family Guy as a writer and consulting producer.

 The Simpsons episodes

 Brian Scully wrote the following episodes for The Simpsons: